GuillaumeSeren/bashrc/README.md

 I like the `KISS` mantra (*Keep It Simple, Stupid*), so I try to get quality and efficient solution.

+## Local configuration
+Sometimes you need to override several alias, or add your own, so I try to add only generic alias in the main files, the specific things are in the bashrc.local, this file provide you a place to add you own configuration.

 ## Usage & Installation :
 You can clone this repos in your home directory, like:
 ```